Twilight0/plugin.program.yt-setup/README.md

 How to use it:
 ---------------------
-First, get your own keys by reading [this post](https://forum.kodi.tv/showthread.php?tid=267160&pid=2299960#pid2299960).
+First, get your own keys by reading [this wiki post](https://github.com/jdf76/plugin.video.youtube/wiki/Personal-API-Keys).

-Then create a text file to load it locally or use a service like [pastebin.com](http://www.pastebin.com/)
+Then create a text file to load it locally or use a service like [pastebin.com](http://pastebin.com/)

 See file.txt `and` file.xml in examples directory, you can use either of the two formats, whichever looks more logical.